Generation & Spatial Topology Screening

 • Hexagonal lattice-based floater placement

-• Topology-driven cluster optimization
+• Topology-driven cluster screening

-• YAML-based model generation for downstream workflows
+• Model generation for downstream workflows

 • Integration with mooring and anchor modules